gevangelopoulos/rp-site/content/mixing-mastering.md

 mastering, RX for audio restoration, and Nectar for vocal processing.
 These tools enable us to sculpt your tracks with surgical precision, addressing everything from EQ and compression to stereo imaging and harmonic enhancement.
-Combined with George’s “magical ears” and years of experience, our mastering delivers results that elevate your music to a professional level.
+Combined with Jean’s “magical ears” and years of experience, our mastering delivers results that elevate your music to a professional level.

 # Our Workflow